aleksandromilenkov/TheECommerceMicroservices/README.md

 5. Shared Library - this is Class Library project (not microservice) which is referenced in every microservice because here i have generic methods for connecting to the database, declaring JWT authentication scheme, logging with Serilog, generic interface for the repositories, Middlewares for checking if the Request contain's the "App-Gateway" header which is specified in the API Gateway.

 I'm using Microsoft SQL Server database, just one database for all the microservices.
-There are also some limitations to create the products you must have a role of admin.
+There are also some limitations for example to create, update and delete the products you must have a role of admin.